 For decades, medical scientists assumed that IBS was an autoimmune disease related to ones genes.
-Yet research over the past two decades has confirmed that IBS is more related to ones gut flora.
+Yet research over the past two decades has confirmed that IBS is more related to our gut flora.

-International research has confirmed that not only do probiotics significantly treat irritable bowel syndrome: Certain probiotic species treat IBS better than others.
+International research has confirmed that not only do probiotics significantly treat irritable bowel syndrome: Certain probiotic species treat IBS better than others, as found with the study above.
 And probiotics delivered to the intestines work better than those where most die in the stomach.

 In fact, there have been so many studies that have confirmed this effect, that researchers are now conducting reviews and even reviews of reviews to confirm the evidence.

-The most recent review, done in 2016, is actually a review of reviews.
+Another review, done in 2016 was actually a review of reviews.
 Scientists from Italy’s University of Perugia analyzed more than 300 studies.
 These included clinical studies and meta-analyses of multiple clinical studies.
 The researchers confirmed that probiotic therapies significantly and successfully treated IBS.

 They also found that probiotics provided a more assured way of treating IBS than other known therapies, including fecal transplants.
 Furthermore, they found that one of the main reasons probiotics were so successful in treating IBS was because they compete with and defeat bacteria such as Escherichia coli, Clostridium and Salmonella.